Skip to main content

 Reasons to study

-2. The course is delivered through a combination of lectures, seminars, practical workshops and a programme of design projects.
+2. Hands-On Teaching - The course is delivered through a combination of lectures, seminars, practical workshops and a programme of design projects.

 The MA in Textiles covers a broad area of contemporary textile and surface design practice.
 Spanning both the commercial and arts aspects of the field, the course enables exploration of a varied range of textile directions and contexts.